diefish1024/life-checkpoints/README.md

 ## ⚙️ How it Works

-A GitHub Action runs automatically on January 1st.
+A GitHub Action runs automatically on Dec 31th.

 - calculates `Target Year = Current Year - 4`.
 - looks for `letter_to_future.enc` in that year's folder.